wjclavell/ConsoleChamp-Frontend/planning_directory/project-worksheet.md

 **RESOLUTION**: Created a function to add the id to that button when I click an initial edit button that has been assigned the id already

-**ISSUE** Update route is functioning, but edits are not being saved in the frontend
+**ISSUE** Update route is functioning, but edits are not being saved in the frontend **RESOLUTION** I had a console.log to check that the url of the route was correct,but it was placed between my fetch and put request, which was preventing it from running correctly. (funny how what was meant to detect errors, was actually causing one)

 ## Previous Project Worksheet